 On the other hand, their uniforms have different tonalities since they were made up with woolen without dying.

 As a fun fact, notice that Goya show us two novelties introduced by French army during the Peninsular war.
 The type of morions as well as the sabre with square hilt.

-The idea of time
+The Executions and the idea of time